 - 7. Check all manifold, heater and thermocouple wiring.
 Replace as necessary. - 8.
 Replace the manifold bushings as necessary.
-Refer to Section 6.17 for more information. - 9.
+Refer to Section 6.21 for more information. - 9.
 Install the locating insulator, manifold locating dowel(s) and nozzle locating dowels into the manifold plate pocket.

-Figure 6-22: Assembling the Manifold Plate (Typical)
+Figure 6-62: Assembling the Manifold Plate (Typical)

 - 1. Nozzle Locating Dowel 2.
 Screw 3.
 Locating Insulator 4.
 Manifold Locating Dowel - 10.
 If removed previously, install the nozzle housings in the manifold plate.
-Refer to Section 6.13 for more information. - 11.
+Refer to Section 6.17.2 for more information. - 11.
 If the manifold has lifting points, do the following:

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and could cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.

+a.
 Install hoist rings in the designated lifting points marked on the manifold.

-- b.
+- 1. Manifold Plate 2.
+Manifold 3.
+Hoist Ring - b.
 Attach an overhead lifting device to the hoist rings. - 12.
 Lift the manifold over the manifold plate pocket. - 13.
 Lower the manifold into position onto the locating insulator and locating dowel.
 Adjust the manifold to engage the locating features. - 14.
 If hoist rings are installed, disconnect the overhead lifting device and remove the hoist rings. - 15.
 Apply a thread-locking fluid to the threads of the screws that secure the manifold to the manifold plate.
 Refer to Section 3.5 for information about recommended lubricants.